Setting Up iOS Push Notifications

 Enter the following details:

-Team ID (from Apple Developer Portal)
+Team ID (from Apple Developer Portal) Navigate to Cloud Messaging of firebase -> Your app-> Team ID

-Upload the .p8 file.
+Upload the .plist file.

 Click Enable iOS Push Configuration.